eliran3/Projects/README.md

 # ipscanner
-Program to find every ip in the network.
+Program to find every reachable ip in the network.

 # Requirements
 A Linux device to run the program.